MOHOAzure/MOHOAzure.github.io/google cloud ML/face detection.md

 # Face detection with Vision API

+The face detection method returns data on faces found in an image, including the emotions of the faces and their location in the image.
   * position of face (head & skin)
+    * boundingPoly gives you the x,y coordinates around the face in the image.
+    * fdBoundingPoly is a smaller box than boundingPoly, focusing on the skin part of the face.
+    * landmarks is an array of objects for each facial feature, some you may not have even known about.
+This tells us the type of landmark, along with the 3D position of that feature (x,y,z coordinates) where the z coordinate is the depth.
+The remaining values gives details on the face, including the likelihood of joy, sorrow, anger, and surprise.
   * direction & angle of eyes
   * mood (joy, sorrow, anger, and surprise.)
   * head wear